idun-corp/docs/service-object/README.md

 - `serviceType` - Type of service associated with this ServiceObject.
 Available values `WorkOrder, ErrorReport, Alert, Notification`.
 Default value - `WorkOrder`

 - `createdAt` - The timestamp indicates when the ServiceObject was created.
 If not specified - the current UTC time will be set.
-Providing this value might be handy when you want to store actual time of event rather time when ServiceObject was created for the event
+Providing this value might be handy when you want to store actual time of event rather than time when ServiceObject was created for the event

 - `producedByDevices` - List of Devices URIs that produced this ServiceObject.
 Should be `NULL` if created by Agent.